ThibauldC/iceberg-maintenance-examples/README.md

 }
 ```

-When looking in the data files directory:
+When looking in the data files directory (only 3 files of +- 100Mb are displayed, there is still 1 file of 5Mb):

 ![Rewritten data files](images/last_modified.png)